 Flood the Rink

 Once the base and sides are ready, the rink can be flooded.
 For a solid freeze, the temperature should be about 20 degrees Fahrenheit or colder for at least three consecutive days.
 The best results are achieved if you take your time and spray thin layers over the entire rink, rather than allowing it to gather in a large pool.

 Maintain the Rink

 Hard use by skaters will chip the ice and may even crack it.
-To fill in holes and cracks, use a water-snow slush mix as filler and allow it to freeze, then re-flood the rink.
+To fill in holes and cracks, use a water-snow slush mix as a filler and allow it to freeze, then re-flood the rink.
 When snow falls, a simple shoveling with a plastic or vinyl push-style snow shovel is often all that is required.
 Periodically, re-flood the rink with additional water.

 When skating season is over: Winterkill is most likely to occur in the spring when freezing and thawing occur, and when water pools on the grass for long periods of time.
 When the rink starts melting, take measures to speed up melting and draining of the water.
 Snow banks and boards around the edges of the rink should be removed so the water can run off easily.
 Breaking up the ice and spreading out dark materials (like charcoal or Milorganite) may speed up the melting.